-The Location Analytics Concentration focuses on producing management professionals who can analyze and resolve complex business problems utilizing spatial information and analytics.
+The Geographic Information Systems (GIS) Emphasis focuses on producing management professionals who can analyze and resolve complex business problems utilizing spatial information and analytics.
 This field is rapidly growing and has a world class industry cluster centered in Redlands, California.
 Students have the flexibility to develop their capabilities with locational and geographic approaches to analysis of business activities.

-The School of Business MBA's Location Analytics Concentration provides students with the concepts and tools to manage and understand locational patterns and trends in order to
+The School of Business MBA's GIS emphasis provides students with the concepts and tools to manage and understand locational patterns and trends in order to

-- manage geographic information - apply locational knowledge for business decision making - apply market segmentation and target marketing using GIS as a decision making tool - assess mapping patterns and spatial trends for entering international markets and global sourcing - analyze and evaluate GIS opportunities related to mobile technologies, big data, social media, and locational analytics - develop and contribute to leadership of effective strategic planning and management using geographic information and GIS - utilize leading GIS technology tools and apply them as part of a team in developing a strategic plan for a local firm or government office
+- manage geographic information - apply locational knowledge for business decision making - apply market segmentation and target marketing using GIS as a decision making tool - assess mapping patterns and spatial trends for entering international markets and global sourcing - analyze and evaluate GIS opportunities related to mobile technologies, big data, social media, and locational analytics

+- develop and contribute to leadership of effective strategic planning and management using geographic information and GIS - utilize leading GIS technology tools and apply them as part of a team in developing a strategic plan for a local firm or government office

-Location Analytics Course Sequence
+GIS Emphasis Course Sequence

-- -- GISB 691 Introduction to Location Analytics and Marketing (4) - -- GISB 692 Spatial Analysis of Global Business (4) - -- GISB 694 Location Analytics and Decision Making (4) - -- GISB 695 Managing and Leading the Contemporary Spatial Business (4)
+- -- GISB 691 GIS for Marketing (4) - -- GISB 692 Spatial Analysis for Global Business (4) - -- GISB 694 Contemporary Planning of Business GIS (4) - -- GISB 695 Geographic Information Systems Strategy: Concepts and Implementation (4)